 Parish: St. Stephen's in Caseyville

-Andy and Anndrea have been NFP promoters at their parish for their entire married life and have recently completed the training and certification to become a CCL Teaching Couple.
-Andy and Anndrea have been married since November 2007 and have 3 children.
+Andy and Anndrea are a certified CCL Teaching Couple.
+Andy and Anndrea have been married since November 2007.

 Shawn and Emma Tuthill